Harassment and Bias Prevention Training Program 2023

 3. How to report and respond to violations.

 Station staff will receive an emailed assignment from Everfi.
 They will use the link provided in the email to access the training.
-Users can also log into Everfi.
-If they have forgotten their password, they can click the "Forgot Password" link on the login screen to receive a link to reset the password.
+Users can also log in to EVERFI here.
+If they have forgotten their password, they can click the “Forgot Password” link on the login screen to receive a link to reset the password.

-Stations that use other training programs must maintain their own adequate documentation of compliance.
+Stations that use other training programs must maintain adequate documentation of compliance.
 The CPB-provided training service from EVERFI automatically tracks use of the program so you will know which employees have started/completed the training.
-To access this report on your Admin Dashboard, please follow these instructions.
+To access this report on your Admin Dashboard, please follow these instructions from EVERFI. .

 The EVERFI training program automatically tracks use of the program so your station’s training administrator will have an electronic record of who has taken and completed the training.